ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Defect.md

 #### Point structure

 The format defines one point for every defect, which has a `Position` and a `Size` parameter.
-Be aware, that the `Position` refers to the corner of the defects bounding box, which has closest to the point of origin.
+Be aware, that the `Position` refers to the corner of the defects bounding box, which is closest to the point of origin.

 ![defect position](gfx/DefectPosition.png "Defect position")